 ENGAGEMENT - Ownership and engagement are essentially 2 sides of the same coin.
 When students take ownership and personal responsibility for the successful outcome of their Project, it follows that they are engaged and interested.
 Any good Service Learning project will present students with many opportunities to think critically, make hypotheses, and extend what they have learned.
 Engagement is the door to performing these important skills, which in turn, engenders academic and civic success.

 Hallmark 3: COLLABORATIVE TEACHING/COOPERATIVE LEARNING - Teacher collaborations present powerful opportunities for educators to learn from each other, which can increase the strategies available to them in their pedagogical toolboxes.
+With technology, it is now just as possible to collaborate virtually with the teacher across the globe as it is across the hall.

 Students working cooperatively in small groups to achieve project-based goals is a powerful strategy to achieve curricular and standards based objectives.
 Moreover, when students are focused on the goals of a project, they are more inclined to negotiate with their peers which clarifies their understandings and solidifies their learning.
 The cooperative nature of small groups working together for successful completion of the project also has an extremely positive effect on the classroom climate and behavior issues are significantly mitigated.